Skip to main content

 Blocking AI bots

-It is now becoming possible to block web crawlers from various AI projects using directives in your robots.txt file.
 In an attempt to help protect our users from having their images included in datasets for generative AI tools, from Backlight 5.4.1 we have begun to include such directives in our distributed robots.txt file, though you will need to manually copy this file into your site root to use it.

 We will here endeavor to provide as complete a list of external resources as possible so that you may further customize your experience.
+I am updating a live document in our support forum with new bots as I discover them, and will continue to update Backlight's distributed robots.txt file.